hotstepper13/alexa-gira-bridge/README.md

 - extract to a local directory
 - edit the startscript for your system (*.bat for windows and *.sh for linux) and add your details
 - execute the script
-- As soon as everything is started, tell your Echo "Alexa, find my devices"
+- As soon as everything is started, tell your Echo "Alexa, find my devices" (Deutsch: "Alexa, finde Geräte")

 Hint: The Software will start in foreground.
 If you close the terminal or hit CTRL+C the application will be stopped.
 I assume most people running this software are able to send a process to background, therefore this topic might be handled later.